IdP Sync

 Unauthorized group error

-Role sync
+Role Sync

 If your OpenID Connect provider supports roles claims, you can configure Coder to synchronize roles in your auth provider to roles within Coder.